-The vehicle must be level and stabilized.

-- Do not violate manufacturers'

-Instructions on required clearances for

-- cooking appliances during use.
+The vehicle must be level and stabilized. - Do not violate manufacturers' instructions on required clearances for cooking appliances during use. - Do not store cooking appliances until cool to the touch.

-Do not store cooking appliances until - Can lead to a fire and explosion and result in death or serious injury,
+Can lead to a fire and explosion and result in death or serious injury,